2 2 3.1K

 Stir one tablespoon of alfalfa powder into water, smoothies, or juice.

 Patients with autoimmune disorders, kidney problems, cancer, diabetes, or other conditions should check with their doctors before taking this supplement.
-Talk to your doctor before taking alfalfa if you are pregnant or nursing.
-Certain medications, including ones used to treat blood conditions, and some vitamins can interact with alfalfa, so check your medication list carefully before adding alfalfa to your diet.
+Talk to your doctor before taking it if you are pregnant or nursing.
+Certain medications, including ones used to treat blood conditions, and some vitamins can interact with alfalfa, so check your medication list carefully before adding it to your diet.

 The Bottom Line

 Alfalfa is a nutrient-rich addition to your healthy diet.
-Alfalfa extract and alfalfa extract powder are sold as tablets or capsules, making it easier than ever to reap the benefits of this plant if you can’t grow it yourself.
+Alfalfa supplements are available as tablets or capsules, making it easier than ever to reap the benefits of this plant if you can’t grow it yourself.
 And those benefits are impressive: alfalfa supplements can help lower cholesterol, prevent hot flashes, and even keep your hair strong and healthy.
-There’s a reason this tiny herb has been a medicinal powerhouse for thousands of years—it may be a little herb, but it packs a big punch.
+There’s a reason this tiny herb has been a medicinal powerhouse for thousands of years — it may be a little herb, but it packs a big punch.